 Establish API-led architecture

 Designing these systems is more about figuring out how this model will integrate than it is about the actual model itself.
-On the architecture side, how do you need this AI system to integrate into your stack?
+On the architecture side, how what will you need to integrate AI into your stack?
 What systems does it need to access?
 What systems need to access it?

 One of the big challenges AI practitioners face is integrating their finished models into the wider business application network.
 By deploying API-enabled models, you can treat these models as lego bricks from which you can build any number of larger solutions within the business.
 At a high level, this requires you to define interfaces between systems, and build smaller AI applications that you can compose together.